So… You’re trying to find an Agent?

 Okay, so decision made.
 You know who you want to approach.

 Next question becomes… How many should you be approaching at any one time.
 You can’t do just one at a time because each has a turn around time anywhere from 6 to 8 weeks.
 So, you need to have multiple irons in the fire if you want to get anywhere at all.
 But how many?

 Okay, so let’s say we do ten at a time.
 What next?

 Now you scan the agency websites trying to find submission criteria…only to find a complete mess of different guidelines.

 This, to be fair, seems pretty standard.
 They ALL want one.
 The bigger issue here is that they all want something different IN that cover letter.
 Like, for example:

 - Writing qualifications – so how do I approach that if I’m a rank amateur and this is my first go around?

 - A one line pitch for your book – This is harder than it sounds!
 Especially if you have a book like mine which is a multi-character story which sets up a series.
 I simply can’t do it justice in one line.
 Or even one paragraph.

 - Target market – As if everything is so cut and dried?
 My book has profanity, a little horror and some sexual content.
-So it’s for Adults… but also it’s a romance of sorts.
+So, it’s for adults… but also it’s a romance of sorts.
 And a mystery.
 And a little action and adventure.
 It has #LGBT aspects.
 Strong female characters.
 It’s not that I was trying to hit all these markets, it’s simply that this is a multi-character story and as such each character has a slightly different arc and back story.
-For my Beta-Readers it makes sense when you read it… but how do you convince an Agent to take the time to read it based on a throwaway line in a cover letter?
+For my beta-readers it made sense when they read it…but how do you convince an agent to take the time to read it based on a throwaway line in a cover letter?